craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > *Crystal Knee* are a **rare** artifact, and incurs 4d12 (27) Radiation.
 > A *Crystal Knee* holds up to three charges.
 As an action, you may spend a charge to immediately regain a number of hp by rolling any number hit-die and adding your CON mod each time, as per a "short rest".
 This does not effect any other "short-rest" related features or effects.

+###### Bloody Dunes
+> 'A smooth looking red ruby, it is cold to the touch, and in fact quite textured with high ripples and low valleys across the entire stone.
+It seems to become a deeper red with every moment you look at it.'
+> *Bloody Dunes* is a **rare** artifact, and incurs 5d8 (22) radiation.
+> A *Bloody Dunes* is a passive artifact, and holds up to 7 charges.
+When you deal a total of 35 or more damage during a turn, this artifact gains a charge at the end of that turn.
+When you deal damage on your turn, you may spend any number of charges to re-roll that number of damage die.
+You may not activate this ability more than once in a turn.

 ##### Electric
 < 0 common, 2 uncommon, 0 rare >
 ###### Duram Battery
 > 'A large white rock striped with gold inlays.
 It hums with potential.'
 > *Duram Battery* are a **uncommon** artifact, and incurs 2d4 (5) Radiation.
-> A *Duram Battery* holds up to five charges, and can be used to recharge one charge of a manufactured spell-gem, any artifact with a Charge value, or ten charges of a Durandurm Blaster Magazine.
+> A *Duram Battery* holds up to five charges, and as an action, you may spend a charge to recharge one charge of a manufactured spell-gem, any other artifact with a Charge value, or ten charges of a Durandurm Blaster Magazine.

 ###### Vorpal Shoreline
 > 'A fine sheet of deep blue gemstone, which turns sharp and black at the edges.
 It does not allow you to touch it, moving with as much force as you supply.'